Home / Wester Ross Communities / Gairloch / War Records Index / WW II

 Home Address: 6 Porthenderson, Gairloch

 Murdo Mackenzie (42), was third son of Mr Donald Mackenzie, 6 Porthenderson, Gairloch.
-He was chief stewart on HMS Grieve, which was sunk by enemy action off Dunkirk.
+He was chief steward on HMS Grieve, which was sunk by enemy action off Dunkirk.
 His home was in Southampton, where his wife and infant son live.
 He has four brothers serving, two in the Fleet and two in merchant ships.

 Why not join us and become a member: